-There’s simply no other way for me to explain how costs are hidden without bringing up the esoteric term called the bid-ask spread.
+There’s simply no other way for me to explain how costs can be hidden without bringing up this esoteric term.

-Let’s start with an example to help explain what a bid-ask spread is before we define the bid-ask spread.
+Let’s start with an example to help explain what a bid-ask spread is:

-Joe wants wants to buy a small value index fund.
-This is genius on Joe’s part.
+Joe wants to buy a small value index fund.

-Small value stocks have outperformed any other category of investment historically – and using an index fund means that Joe will not only keep his costs low, but reduce risk by diversifying across the entire asset class that is small cap value.
+Small value stocks have historically outperformed other categories of investments – and using an index fund means that Joe will not only keep his costs low, but will also reduce risk by diversifying across the entire asset class that is small cap value.

 Good job, Joe!